27. University of Toronto Rotman School of Management

 From the Rotman School of Management

-The Rotman School of Management is the #1 business school in Canada, ranked #1 in the world for intellectual capital (BusinessWeek), and consistently placing in the global top 10 for its faculty and research (Financial Times).
-It is part of the University of Toronto, Canada’s top research university, ranked in the top 3 of universities outside of the United States (behind Oxford and Cambridge) in the Newsweek College Rankings Report.
+The Rotman School of Management is the #1 business school in Canada, consistently placing in the global top 5 for its faculty research and PhD program (Financial Times).
+It is part of the University of Toronto, Canada’s top research university, ranked in the top 3 universities outside of the United States (behind Oxford and Cambridge) in their Best Global Universities Ranking, the U.S. News & World Report ranked the University of Toronto 14th in the world and best in Canada.

 Rotman is located in downtown Toronto, the fourth-largest city in North America, and its third-largest center for financial services and communications technology.
-If your aim is to gain experience outside the U.S. while taking full advantage of the North American job market, there is no better place to be.
+If your aim is to gain experience in the North American job market, there is no better place to be.

 The Rotman advantage

-As the biggest business school in Canada, Rotman is the destination school in the country for global firms wishing to hire MBA students.
+With the largest full-time MBA program in Canada, Rotman is the destination school in the country for global firms wishing to hire MBA students.
 Leading companies like Nike, McKinsey, Goldman Sachs, Google, IBM, P&G, IDEO and Microsoft regularly recruit at Rotman.
+While known for its strengths in finance and consulting, Rotman has recently made bold strides in placing its graduates in growth industries like healthcare strategy, innovation and entrepreneurship.

 Growth: In the past 15 years, Rotman has quadrupled its endowment, and tripled its physical footprint, its student body and its faculty.
-In 2012, a state-of-the-art $93-million building more than doubled the school’s available research, teaching and study space.
+A new state-of-the-art $93-million building has more than doubled the school’s available research, teaching and study space and this trajectory has positioned Rotman as Canada’s leading business school.

 Location, location, location